-Working Rights - Visa Holders
+Working Rights - Student Visa Holders

-- Student visa holders can work up to 40 hours per fortnight during their course terms and unlimited during holiday periods. - Working holiday visa holders can work up to 6 months with any one company. - Tourist visa holders are not allowed to work in Australia under any circumstances.
+Student visa holders can work up to 48 hours per fortnight during their course terms and unlimited during holiday periods.

 Tax File Numbers (TFN)

 If you want to work in Australia you need to apply for a TFN (Tax File Number).
 You can apply for a TFN online, go to www.ato.gov.au.
 You will need to provide your passport number and postal address.
 It takes approximately 4 weeks to receive your TFN.
 If you have applied for a TFN and start working, just tell your employer you are still waiting for your TFN.